The Best Social Media Platforms For Your Business

 Define Your Overall Goals

 After defining your target audience, you must define your goals for that audience.
 As a business owner, your primary goal will most likely include the increase of sales.
-Another goal might be to not only attract new customers, but keep existing ones.
+Another goal might be to not only attract new customers but keep existing ones.
 Other goals on social media are to drive brand recognition and build relationships with your followers.

-Though, there are some brands that use their social presence for different advantages.
+However, there are some brands that use their social presence for different advantages.
 For example, you can also use social media to address customer service needs.
 An example of that would be the gaming company, Xbox.
 With over 1.5 million followers, Xbox created a separate Twitter account called @XboxSupport to address any customer service concerns using efficient response times.

 Find Your Target Audience On Social Media Platforms